BloomBooks/bloom-azure-functions/contentfulToCrowdin/README.md

 * bloomCrowdinApiToken (SILCrowdinBot has a "Contentful Transfer Function token" for this)
 * bloomContentfulReadOnlyToken (this is the same token used by the live bloomlibrary.org SPA, so not actually a secret)

-# Note: Not yet a Azure Function

-This is not yet an actual azure function.
-It lives in this repo because it will ideally become a function that is auto-run once a day or whatever.

-For now:
+This runs once a day.

+# Running manually on Azure (as of Nov 2020)

+Under Home > bloom-functions > contentfulToCrowin, go to "Code + Test".
+Set the file to "index.ts".
+Click "Test/Run"
+Leave the inputs empty, click The "Run" button in the lower right.

+# Running locally

 1) Have typescript installed globally, e.g. `npm add -g typescript`
+2) Uncomment the function you want to test
-2) On the command line from the root of this folder, `ts-node index.ts`
+3) On the command line from the root of this folder, `ts-node index.ts`
-3) It will place a file named "bloom-library-contentful.json" in this directory (it is git-ignored).